Sailaja20/KPMG_QA/readme.md

 ## How to submit

 Clone the repo and make the changes.
 Push the changes to your github and share the link to the repository with us.
-Make sure the the repository is publicly accessible.
+Make sure the repository is publicly accessible.

 Note: Please do not fork the repository or submit a pull request to this project.